Sydney Sixers: 2013–2014: BBL03

 In what was effectively a very good regular season (only losing one of eight games) and coming second on the ladder the Sixers were left to rue what might have been as they were once again beaten by the Perth Scorchers in the semi-finals.
-In a rain-effected match, the Sixers target was reduced to 54 in 5 overs and the seemingly impossible target was realised when they fell short at 6/48.
+In a rain-effected match, the Sixers target was reduced to 54 in 5 overs and the seemingly impossible target was realized when they fell short at 6/48.

 2014–2015: BBL04

 The Sixers put their BBL03 campaign behind them, signing some new faces whilst retaining the more experienced core group of players.
 The Sixers looked very good throughout the entire regular season winning five games, losing two games (to Perth Scorchers and Adelaide Strikers) in regular time and losing an absolutely enthralling Super Over to the Melbourne Stars.

 Coming up against the Strikers in Adelaide (to whom they had already lost to in the season) they were able to get the job done easily in the end.
-Some big hitting (Nic Maddinson – 85 runs) set up a 4/181 scoreline before the bowlers were able to rip through the Strikers batting order, all-out for 94 runs.
+Some big hitting (Nic Maddinson – 85 runs) set up a 4/181 score line before the bowlers were able to rip through the Strikers batting order, all-out for 94 runs.
 With a very poor record against the Perth Scorchers (aside from the BBL01 Big Final victory), the Sixers opened proceedings at Manuka Oval in Canberra for the 4th edition of the "Big Final".
 Some early wickets made it hard going for the Sixers with skipper Moises Henriques scoring a well-made 77 (before being run-out on the final delivery).
 The Scorchers steadily continued to pile on the runs with wickets in hand.
 Needing 8 runs off the final over, Brett Lee put in arguably his best Twenty20 performance in his final game of professional cricket.
 His first ball was expertly paddled for runs before Lee began to sting the opposition.
 With three balls remaining the Scorchers were destined to win with one needed.
 However, Lee wouldn't go away taking back-to-back wickets.
 Still requiring one more run, with Lee on a hat-trick, Yasir Arafat was able to flick the ball off his pads and the batsmen were able to scamper through for a single after the throw to the bowler's end was too hard for Henriques to catch and effect the run-out which would have brought the game to a Super Over.